Macro to Find and Replace - Speed

 Since it seems very popular to ask about each solutions performance I thought I might join the gang as well :wink:

-Time to uncover the power of ADO & SQL on Your 'old & junky' computer and let the world know the time for it to be executed (especially when You made it to a 1 x column issue) :LOL:
+Time to uncover the power of ADO & SQL on Your 'old & junky' computer and let the world know the time for it to be executed (especially when You made it to a 1 x column issue) :lol:

 I hope You have access to ADO on Your machine and it is the last provided procedure You should aim on.

-Take care buddy (y)
+Take care buddy :beerchug:

 Dennis